yasserqureshi1/Sneaker-Monitors/README.md

 This project is continually expanding, and I would greatly appreciate any contributions.
 When contributing please fork the project and open a Pull Request.
+If you'd like a feature to be added, you can either open an issue [here](https://github.com/yasserqureshi1/Sneaker-Monitors/issues/new) or get in contact with me [here](#contact)

 A list of the current sites can be found [here](#monitors)